rails/rails/guides/source/action_view_overview.md

 <%= render partial: "product" %>
 ```

-within `_product` partial we'll get `@product` in the local variable `product`,
-as if we had written:
+within the `_product.html.erb` partial we'll get `@product` instance variable in the local variable `product`, as if we had written:

 ```erb
 <%= render partial: "product", locals: { product: @product } %>
 ```

-The `object` option can be used to directly specify which object is rendered into the partial; useful when the template's object is elsewhere (e.g. in a different instance variable or in a local variable).
+The `object` option can be used to specify a different name.
+This is useful when the template's object is elsewhere (e.g. in a different instance variable or in a local variable).

 For example, instead of: